gafernandezf/Ipanema/README.md

 #### SDK

 Its name stands for **Software Development Kit**.
 This module provides a set of support libraries users may use for their own implementations.
 Its present version has 2 main packages:

 - **CUDA Manager:** This package contains different implementations of a `CudaManager` designed for compiling and executing CUDA code in a simple and unified manner.
 It allows users to use High Performance Computing operations without having knowledge of any particular library.
 It also supports reduction operations over arrays, as well as element-wise operations.
-In this version, the implementations of this manager use `PyCuda`.
+In this version, the implementations of this manager uses `PyCuda`.

 - **Math Utils:** This package is intended to contain different utilities involving mathematical operations users may need.